tianshang486/mysql/intl.en-US/Quick Start for MariaDB TX/Create an instance.md

 # Create an instance {#concept_wzp_ncf_vdb .concept}

 You can use the RDS console or an API to create an RDS instance.
-For more information about instance pricing, see [Pricing of ApsaraDB for RDS](https://www.alibabacloud.com/product/apsaradb-for-rds?spm=a3c0i.7938564.220486.8.10521d15zCpnIt#pricing).
+For more information about instance pricing, see [Pricing](https://www.alibabacloud.com/product/apsaradb-for-rds?spm=a3c0i.7938564.220486.8.10521d15zCpnIt#pricing).
 This document describes how to use the RDS console to create an instance.
-For more information about how to use an API to create an instance, see [CreateDBInstance](../../../../../intl.en-US/API Reference/Instance management/Create an RDS instance.md#).
+If you need to use an API to create an instance, see [CreateDBInstance](../../../../../intl.en-US/API Reference/Instance management/Create an RDS instance.md#).

 ## Prerequisites {#section_hyl_tcf_vdb .section}

--   You have registered an Alibaba Cloud account.
+You have registered an Alibaba Cloud account.
+For more information, see [Sign up with Alibaba Cloud](https://www.alibabacloud.com/help/doc-detail/50482.html).
--   If you are creating a Pay-As-You-Go instance, make sure that your account balance is sufficient.

 ## Procedure {#section_o45_5cf_vdb .section}

 1. Log on to the [RDS console](https://rds.console.aliyun.com/?spm=5176.doc43185.2.7.mR2Syx).
 2. On the Instances page, click **Create Instance**.
 3. Select **Subscription** or **Pay-As-You-Go**.
-For more information about billing methods, see [Billing items and billing methods](../../../../../intl.en-US/Purchase Guide/Billing items and billing methods.md#).
+    -   **Subscription** indicates prepayment, which means you need to pay the monthly or yearly price when creating an instance.
+This is cost-effective if you want to use the instance for one month or more.
+    -   **Pay-As-You-Go** indicates costs are automatically deducted from your Alibaba Cloud account by hour.
+You can release the instance at any time.
+This is cost-effective if you only want to use the instance temporarily.
 4. Select the instance configuration.
 The parameters are described as follows:
     -   Basic configuration
         -   Region and zone: Select the region and zone in which the instance is located.
 Some regions support both single-zone and multi-zone instances, while some regions support only single-zone instances.